MarkSpec — Markdown Flavor Specification

 §5 In-code entries

-Requirements can be authored in doc comments in source files.
-A doc comment
+Entries can be authored in doc comments in source files.
+A doc comment beginning

 #![allow(unused)]